CommonRoad/environment-model/README.md

 ## Working on the Environment Model itself

+Before we begin, please note that the build system was recently overhauled in order to simplify the process of building and using the Environment Model.
+In most cases, building should be possible with no or minimal manual intervention.
+Please report any issues or problems you experience.

 ### Common requirements
 These requirements apply to both the Python module and the C++ library.